vaemendis/ubooquity-doc/pages/faq.md

 {:toc}

-### What's the difference between the GUI and the Web Interface ?

-The GUI (for Graphical User Interface) is the link:images/screenshot-gui-main.jpg[configuration window] you get when running Ubooquity on a desktop environment.
-The Web Interface is the link:images/screenshot-web-admin.png[configuration page] you get when accessing the administration page of Ubooquity through a browser.

-### I cannot connect to the Ubooquity server from my browser

-The URL to access your Ubooquity server is displayed on the first tab of the configuration window.
-The first URL is the one to use in your local network, the second one when you are accessing the server from the Internet.
-Check that you can access the server from a browser running on the same computer.
-If you can, your problem comes from your firewall and/or router configuration.
-Refer to the documentation to get some help on how to configure them.

 ### I shared a folder but I can't see it on my Ubooquity page

 If you chose to protect shared folders by creating users, you must specify for each folder the list of authorized users.
-Check that your user is present in the right column, next to the path of your shared folder.

 ### How can I change the admin password once it has been set ?

-If you use Ubooquity on a desktop (with its GUI), just go in the _Security_ section and change it.

-If you use the web interface page (if Ubooquity is installed on a NAS for instance), you have to do a manual operation: when you choose your admin password for the first time, Ubooquity creates a *webadmin.cred* file in its working directory (the one from which Ubooquity is launched).
-To change the password, just logout from the admin page, delete the *webadmin.cred* file and the next time you go on the admin page, Ubooquity will ask you to choose a password again.
+When you choose your admin password for the first time, Ubooquity creates a *webadmin.cred* file in its working directory.
+To change the password, just delete the *webadmin.cred* file and the next time you go on the admin page, Ubooquity will ask you to choose a password again.

 ### I can download my comics using Ubooquity server, now how do I read them ?